allenai/scifact/README.md

 You can also check out our COVID-19 claim verification [demo](https://scifact.apps.allenai.org).
 For a heavier-weight COVID claim verifier, see the section on [verifying COVID-19 claims](#verify-claims-about-covid-19).

+**Update (May 2022)**: The MultiVerS model, which achieves SOTA on SciFact and two other scientific claim verification datasets, is available at <https://github.com/dwadden/multivers>.

 **Update (Dec 2020)**: SciFact will be used for the [SciVer](https://sdproc.org/2021/sharedtasks.html#sciver) shared task to be featured at the SDP workshop at NAACL 2021.
 Registration is open!

 **Update (Dec 2020)**: Claim / citation context data now available to train claim generation models.
 See [Claim generation data](#claim-generation-data).

 ## Table of contents

 - [Leaderboard](#leaderboard)
 - [Dependencies](#dependencies)
 - [Run models for paper metrics](#run-models-for-paper-metrics)